10 through 13, I'm going to skip this stupid global warming stuff.

 You did.

-I I don't know that my friends like this, but you know, even my own sister knows nothing about Benghazi.
+I don't know that my friends like this, but, you know, even my own sister knows nothing about Benghazi.

-Because she lives under South Dakota and lists to mainstream America.
+Because she lives in South Dakota and listens to Mainstream America.

 And it just amazes me.